WayneWu0526/WayneWu0526.github.io/_pages/about.md

 *2022.07.09* &nbsp;🎉🎉 Received an offer of admission (academic graduate student) from the School of Automation, Beijing Institute of Technology!

+*2023.11.18* &nbsp;🎉🎉 Congratulations on the acceptance of the paper in IEEE Transactions on Industrial Electronics!

 <!--

 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.